FlowFuse/website/src/blog/2024/04/using-mongodb-with-node-red.md

 ## What is MongoDB

 MongoDB is an open-source, NoSQL database system designed for flexibility and scalability in handling data for modern applications.
-It stores data in a format called JSON-like documents, which offers a schema-less approach where each document can have its unique structure.
+It stores data in documents, which are JSON-like structures.
+MongoDB offers a schema-less approach where each document can have its unique structure.
 This flexibility allows for easy schema evolution and dynamic querying.
 MongoDB is widely used in web and mobile applications for its ability to handle large volumes of data and support real-time applications efficiently.

 In MongoDB, instead of tables, rows, and columns as in SQL databases, we have collections, documents, and fields.